kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 ![SVD](images/image-5.png)

-SVD is a foundational technique in recommendation systems, enabling robust prediction of missing values and enhancing the ability to personalize recommendations based on hidden customer and product characteristics [[4]](https://app.datacamp.com/learn/courses/building-recommendation-engines-in-python).
+SVD is a foundational technique in recommendation systems, enabling robust prediction of missing values and enhancing the ability to personalize recommendations based on hidden customer and product characteristics [(Pu & Faltings, 2013)](https://app.datacamp.com/learn/courses/building-recommendation-engines-in-python).

 ```python
 [[3.464 0.
 0. 0.
 0. 0.   ]